higginsc-git/Design-Envelopes-for-Uniform-Loads/README.md

 ## Results Tabs

 - **Envelope Plots** — Four full-width plots stacked vertically: Dead Load Moment, Dead Load Shear, Live Load Moment Envelope (max positive in green, max negative in red, with shaded fill between), and Live Load Shear Envelope.
-Below the plots, summary cards show the global extreme values and their locations along the bridge.
+Below the plots, summary cards show the global extreme values and their locations along the span.
 - **Data Table** — Scrollable table at 2 ft spacing with seven columns: position, dead M, dead V, live +M, live −M, live +V, live −V. At supports (where cantilevers meet the main span), the table includes rows at ±0.0001 ft from the support to capture the shear discontinuity, highlighted in orange with bold shear values.

 ## Pattern Loading Concept

-The live load envelope is computed by selectively loading only the portions of the bridge that produce the worst-case effect at each point:
+The live load envelope is computed by selectively loading only the portions of the span that produce the worst-case effect at each point:

 - **Maximum positive moment at a point**: live load is placed only where the moment influence line is positive
 - **Maximum negative moment at a point**: live load is placed only where the moment influence line is negative